"When you say yes to others, make sure you are not saying no to yourself."

 Avoidance: Keeps the peace.
 Avoids confrontations.

-Boundarylessness: Does not hold limits with others.
+Boundarylessness: Refuses to hold limits with others.

 Complicity: Allows injustice to continue through silence.